seanrodrigues1/ML-OPS-DEPLOYMENT--WINE-QUALITY/readme.txt

 21. connect to the github repo and set us github actions. ie. add HEROKU_APP_NAME and HEROKU_API_TOKEN in the secrets section.

 22. Create a proc file which tells heroku to run on gunicorn server and run app.py

+23. now when we push to github app automatically gets deployed on heroku.